 Mainstream signs deal with China’s Sinovel Wind Group to deliver 1,000MW of wind projects in Ireland by 2016

-World’s second largest wind turbine supplier to consider localisation
+Sinovel, the world’s second largest wind turbine supplier, is to consider localisation following agreement with Mainstream

 Global renewable energy developer Mainstream Renewable Power today signed a deal with Chinese wind turbine manufacturer Sinovel Wind Group, which will see 1,000MW of wind energy projects being built in Ireland over the next five years.